Ramyx947/Fitness-App/analytics/README.md

 ### Quickstart: Set up poetry using an existing pyproject.toml

 1. When you clone the repo, including all the changes in the `analytics` folder, you should see `analytics/pyproject.toml`.
 That file effectively replaces `requirements.txt`.
-2. `poetry install` will install all the dependencies from the `pyproject.toml` file in a virtual environment for `analytics` and create a `poetry.lock` file (this should not be committed but simply used locally)
+2. `poetry install` will install all the dependencies from the `pyproject.toml` file in a virtual environment for `analytics` and create a `poetry.lock` file which should be committed to ensure all environments use the exact same dependency version.
 3. run your python script as usual, e.g. `python app.py`, which will now use all the dependencies managed by poetry

 ### Useful poetry commands